sysdiglabs/terraform-aws-secure-for-cloud/use-cases/manual-org-three-way.md

 - SQS to ingest the events

-- Cloudtrail-enabled S3 bucket to allow cross-account read
+- Configure S3 bucket to allow cross-account read

 ### Prepare SQS